IllusionMods/KK_Plugins/README.md

 #### StudioObjectMoveHotkeys
 **v1.0 - [Download](https://www.patreon.com/posts/28743884)** - For Koikatsu and AI Girl<br/>

 Allows you to move objects in studio using hotkeys.
 Press Y/U/I to move along the X/Y/Z axes.
-You can also ues these keys for rotating and scaling, and when scaling you can also press T to scale all axes at once.
+You can also use these keys for rotating and scaling, and when scaling you can also press T to scale all axes at once.
 Hotkeys can be configured in plugin settings.<br/>

 #### FKIK
 **v1.1 - [Download](https://www.patreon.com/posts/29928651)** - For Koikatsu and AI Girl<br/>